-- Write in a friendly tone; social media is not a press release.
+- Write in a conversational tone; social media is not a press release.

 Know the hot button issues for both your unit and for UND.
 Know who is tapped to offer official comments on those issues and be sure to clear statements you may want to make through them.

 - For your department or unit, contact the head of the unit or your dean’s office.